Testing and defence led by a published security researcher with five CVEs, including a CVSS 9.1 Mirai botnet kill-switch.

 Combine ISO 27001 with PIPEDA and Quebec Law 25 so your security certification sits alongside the Canadian privacy obligations a certificate does not cover.

-Yes. traztech is a Toronto-based security and compliance consultancy serving startups across Canada and the US, led by a published CVE researcher and partnered with Lorikeet Security.
+Yes. traztech is a Toronto-based security and compliance consultancy serving startups across Canada and the US, led by a published security researcher.
 We run ISO 27001 engagements end to end.

 Book a free discovery call.
 We will tell you whether ISO 27001 fits, what it would take, and roughly what it would cost.